 Full details on the scheme are found on the Leverhulme Trust’s website here.

 This scheme provides funding for excellent post-doctoral researchers in the Humanities and Social Sciences.
 Funding covers a 36-month independent research post aimed at the completion of a significant piece or pieces of publishable work.
 Full details are on the BA website here.
 This is an annual two-stage competition, with a deadline normally in mid-October.

 Find out more about the British Academy Postdoctoral Fellowships and how to apply.

 These are 12-month fellowships aimed at those in the immediately postdoctoral stage of their career, to provide the opportunity to consolidate their PhD through developing publications, networks, and their research and professional skills.
 Funding covers the fellow’s salary for one year, plus research expenses up to £10,000.
 This annual completion normally has a deadline in late March.
 More details are on the ESRC LISS DTP website here.

 The NERC Independent Research Fellowship (IRF) scheme is designed to develop scientific leadership among the most promising early-career environmental scientists, by giving all fellows five years' support, which will allow them sufficient time to develop their research programmes and to gain international recognition.
-This is an annula competition with a deadline usually in early October and full details can be found here.
+This is an annual competition with a deadline usually in early October and full details can be found here.

 The school is also interested in anybody considering applying for the following fellowship schemes: Marie Skłodowska-Curie Individual Fellowships; UKRI Future Leaders Fellowships; Newton International Fellowships; British Academy/Royal Society Newton Advanced Fellowships.
-Please contact Andrew Loveland if you are interested in applying for any of these schemes.